isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

 common suffering enhances such "we-experiences".
 On the other hand, such resolutions must be found before the problem becomes so pressing that it inhibits normal operation of the group.
-And finally, there should not be to many such straw polls in rapid sucession, in order to keep the audience interested and in order to keep meta-discussions low.
+And finally, there should not be to many such straw polls in rapid succession, in order to keep the audience interested and in order to keep meta-discussions low.

 The straw polls were held at a rate of at most one per month, and the